Founder · ADDCA ADHD coach training in progress

 "ADHD is a disorder of doing what you know." - Russell A. Barkley, PhD

 We design a small, specific scaffold, run it through real life, and revise.
-No grand productivity overhauls.
+Forget pretending to be some superhero.

 "Implementing what you already know, consistently, over time." - J. Russell Ramsay, PhD

-Most stuck-ness is invisible until we put language and structure on it.
-Then it becomes workable.
+Most stuck-ness is invisible until we label and structure it.
+Then it becomes a problem with a solution.

 "Picture yourself doing a task and work backward to now." - Sarah Ward, MS, CCC-SLP

 Most people who land here have already tried the productivity advice, the planners, and the apps.
-What changes things is structured 1:1 work that fits how your brain actually moves — intake, environmental redesign, and point-of-performance scaffolding tracked across weeks, not days.
+What works is structured 1:1 support that fits how your brain actually functions - intake, environmental redesign, and point-of-performance scaffolding unique to you.

 No commitment.
-The fit call (linked at the top and bottom of this page) is how we figure out whether coaching is a match.
+The discovery call (linked at the top and bottom of this page) is how we figure out whether coaching is the next move.

 I built ExEF because the gap between knowing what to do and actually doing it is the part most productivity advice ignores.
-I’m completing ADDCA ADHD coach training (ICF & PAAC accredited program), and I’m taking on the first 5 beta clients now at a reduced rate while I finish my hours.
+I'm completing ADDCA ADHD coach training (ICF & PAAC accredited program), and I'm taking on the first 5 beta clients now at a reduced rate while I reach the gold standard.

 The promise is small and concrete: in 4 sessions we map one friction point, build one system, run it through your real week, and revise it until it holds.
-That’s it.
-No grand productivity overhaul, no productivity-bro lecture, no pretending coaching is therapy.
+That's it.
+No woo-woo self-help lingo, no grind-set lecture, no pretending coaching is therapy.

-Coaching at ExEF is a working session, not a check-in.
+Coaching at ExEF is a working session where we crack open the crab leg that is your life.
 Bring a real situation; we leave with something you can actually try this week.

 What happened since we last talked?
 Where did the system hold, where did it slip?
-No homework guilt — we use slips as design data.
+We either win or we learn.

 Pick one specific friction point.
 Map it out loud.
 Build or revise one small scaffold targeting the actual moment of failure.